A hospital was set to expand,

 Reflection

 What I loved about this project was the way I was able to connect with both the business and the people in the community.
 By leveraging desk research, stakeholder interviews, and user interviews I was able to capture a picture of each of the perspectives.
 With this understanding I was able to gain insight into the disconnect in the community and how that could impact business goals.
-The people that I worked with from PHMC, Penn Medicine, and the community of Southwest Philadelphia were amazing.
+The people that I worked with from PHMC, Penn Medicine, and the community of Southwest Philadelphia were amazing and I loved the sense of purpose.

 -